OfficeDev/Microsoft-Teams-Samples/samples/bot-suggested-actions/nodejs/Images/Readme.md

 > Note these instructions are for running the sample on your local machine, the tunnelling solution is required because
 > the Teams service needs to call into the bot.

-1) Setup for Bot
+### 1. Setup for Bot
-- Register Azure AD application resource in Azure portal
 - In Azure portal, create a [Azure Bot resource](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-authentication?view=azure-bot-service-4.0&tabs=csharp%2Caadv2).
 - Ensure that you've [enabled the Teams Channel](https://docs.microsoft.com/en-us/azure/bot-service/channel-connect-teams?view=azure-bot-service-4.0)
 - While registering the bot, use `https://<your_ngrok_url>/api/messages` as the messaging endpoint.
 **NOTE:** When you create your bot you will create an App ID and App password - make sure you keep these for later.

-2) Setup NGROK
+### 2. Setup NGROK
-Run ngrok - point to port 3978
+1) Run ngrok - point to port 3978

     ```bash
     ngrok http -host-header=rewrite 3978
     ```

-3) Setup for code
+### 3. Setup for code
-- Clone the repository
+1) Clone the repository

     ```bash
     git clone https://github.com/OfficeDev/Microsoft-Teams-Samples.git
     ```

-- In a terminal, navigate to `samples/bot-suggested-actions/nodejs`
+2) In a terminal, navigate to `samples/bot-suggested-actions/nodejs`

-- Install modules
+3) Install modules

     ```bash
     npm install
     ```

 4) Update the `.env` configuration for the bot to use the `MicrosoftAppId` and `MicrosoftAppPassword`.
-(Note the MicrosoftAppId is the AppId created in step 1 (Setup AAD app registration in your Azure portal), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)
+For e.g., your ngrok url.
+(Note the MicrosoftAppId is the AppId created in step 1 (Setup for Bot), the MicrosoftAppPassword is referred to as the "client secret" in step 1 (Setup for Bot) and you can always create a new client secret anytime.)

 5) Run your app

     ```bash
     npm start
     ```

-6) Setup Manifest for Teams
+### 4. Setup Manifest for Teams

+- **This step is specific to Teams.**

-    - Edit the `manifest.json` contained in the  `appPackage/` folder to replace with your MicrosoftAppId (that was created in step1.1 and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `<<MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
+    - Edit the `manifest.json` contained in the  `appPackage/` folder to replace with your MicrosoftAppId (that was created in step1.1 and is the same value of MicrosoftAppId in `.env` file) *everywhere* you see the place holder string `{MicrosoftAppId}` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
-    - `<<DOMAIN-NAME>>` with base Url domain.
-E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
     - Zip up the contents of the `appPackage/` folder to create a `manifest.zip`
     - Upload the `manifest.zip` to Teams (in the left-bottom *Apps* view, click "Upload a custom app")